 By Evangeline Dai, Ministry Coordinator

-Earlier this year, I had a trip to Chiang Rai, Thailand for the AAPI-ELCA assembly and the 11th ALIC (Asian Lutheran International Conference).
-This article is part 2 of my notes and reflections.
-(You may click here to read Part 1 of my reflection from last month’s newsletter) It is important to point out that ALIC is a network emerged out of the AAPI-ELCA.
-Because of cultural and linguistic bonds, Asians in the ELCA and Asia looked for an opportunity to engage in theological reflection relevant to our cultural backgrounds and ministries.
+Earlier this year, I attended the AAPI-ELCA assembly and the 11th ALIC (Asian Lutheran International Conference) in Chiang Rai, Thailand.
+This article is part 3 of my notes and reflections (You may click here to read Part 1 and Part 2 from the past newsletters).
+ALIC is a network that emerged out of the AAPI-ELCA (Association of Asians and Pacific Islanders – Evangelical Lutheran Church in America).
+Because of cultural and linguistic bonds, Asians in the ELCA looked for an opportunity to engage in theological reflection relevant to our cultural backgrounds and ministries across the globe.